senzing-garage/risk-score-calculator/README.md

 1. Red Data Quality (entity has any of the following):
     1. Is Ambiguous or has Ambiguous relationship
-    1. Those having multiple F1E or F1ES of the same type – requires RXSSN change
+    1. Those having multiple F1E or F1ES of the same type
     1. Those with a F1E or F1ES that is shared with other entities
     1. Same entity with multiple DOBs

 1. Green Collision (entity has all of the following):